-If you use or have used any pre-workout supplement, this name is probably not unfamiliar to you, since the Beta-Alanine it is more and more usual presence in this type of products.
+If you use or have already used any pre-workout supplement, this name is probably not strange to you, as the Beta-Alanine it is more and more usual presence in this type of products.

-Theoretically, you can achieve greater muscular endurance, more strength and an improvement in your body composition with this supplement, but ... is it true?
+Theoretically, you get more muscular endurance, more strength and an improvement in your body composition with this supplement, but? is it true?

 Find out in this article.

 What is Beta-Alanine?

 First of all, to know more about this supplement, you need to know more about Carnosine, as the role of Beta-Alanine and the mechanism by which it works, is by increasing Carnosine levels.

 Carnosine is an amino acid that, by attenuating the increase in acidity in the muscles, allows them to exercise for longer, especially in short/medium duration and medium/high intensity activities, such as hypertrophy training.